domoritz/vega-element/README.md

 ```

-`vega-element` is the Polymer element to provide an easy HTML interface for [vega](https://vega.github.io/vega) and [vega-lite](https://vega.github.io/vega-lite) visualizations.
+`vega-element` is the Polymer element to provide an easy HTML interface for [Vega](https://vega.github.io/vega) and [Vega-Lite](https://vega.github.io/vega-lite) visualizations.
-More API documentation and Demos can be found  [here](https://www.webcomponents.org/element/PolymerVis/vega-element)
+More API documentation and Demos can be found on [the web components page for vega-element](https://www.webcomponents.org/element/PolymerVis/vega-element).

 **Versions details**
 v2 is a breaking change from v1 as it is an upgrade in major versions for both Polymer and Vega.
-- [**v2**](https://github.com/PolymerVis/vega-element/tree/polymer2) Supports Polymer 2.0, Vega 3.0, and Vega-lite 2.0
+- [**v2**](https://github.com/PolymerVis/vega-element/tree/polymer2) Supports Polymer 2.0, Vega 3.0, and Vega-Lite 2.0
 - [**v1**](https://github.com/PolymerVis/vega-element/tree/polymer1) Supports Polymer 1.0 and Vega 2.0

 ## Installation